LivacoNew/MatLib/README.md

 # MatLib
-MatLib is a simple and easy to use UI Library that allows you to make Material VGUIs easialy and hassle free.
+MatLib is a simple and easy to use UI Library that allows you to make Material VGUIs easily and hassle free.
 <br>
 ## So, what can I do with this?
 You can create your entire VGUI, but instead of the usual 200-300 lines you might have, you might only need about 30.
 MatLib allows you to make almost everything with a simple function, and also allows you to change colors, ect.